QubesOS/qubes-doc/user/advanced-configuration/awesome.md

 # Using awesome in dom0

-## Qubes-specific features
+## PedOS-specific features

-* support for the Qubes OS window colors
+* support for the PedOS window colors
-* rudimentary support for the Qubes application menu entries following the freedesktop standard
+* rudimentary support for the PedOS application menu entries following the freedesktop standard
 * support for custom filters and menu entries

 ## Installation

 awesome can be installed with the standard dom0 installation mechanisms.

-    $ sudo qubes-dom0-update awesome
+    $ sudo PedOS-dom0-update awesome

 That's it.
 After logging out, you can select awesome in the login manager.